 For example, you may want to schedule a time for you to clean your house after its empty.
 You may also have friends helping you move and want to thank them with an early dinner.
 Or you may need to be out of your old apartment by a certain time.
 Writing this all out will help you have less stressful decisions to make in the moment on move-day and will eliminate a lot of stress during your move.

 During the process of your move, though it may be hard to fit in, you’ll have to work out some of the logistics of your move and the resulting paperwork.
-If you start at this a month before your move, you should be stress-free here.
+Create a moving checklist.
+If you begin this a month before your move, you should be stress-free here.

 Though you are moving away from an old home, there are plenty of ways to create in your mind that “feels-like-home” bond with your new home.
 Building this bond can help significantly in dealing with the stress during your move and the potential sadness after your move.